DS202-at-ISU/lab-1-lab-1-team-6/README.md

 Nick: I think we were meant to run into merge conflicts?
 Either we managed our pulls/pushes very well or got very lucky and didn’t run into anything that wasn’t very easy to solve.

+Nick: Oh ok.
+I messed around with this file a bit more after class and knitted to the .md per specs and got some conflicts when committing.
+Git seemed to do a good enough job of selecting sections to add or delete so it really didn’t need much from me.